Read this first

 The 2021 Parochial Report does not require information about online attendance numbers, but has a section titled “2021 Worship During the Pandemic.”
 Questions in this section include, “Do you track online participants/viewers?” and “If you answered yes, how do you count online participation/viewers?”
 The instructions for the 2021 Parochial Report state that “the data collected [via these narrative questions] will assist the church in developing standards for tracking online and hybrid worship…in future revisions of the parochial report.”

 Based on this latest information, the communications office of the Diocese of CNY recommends that your parish continue to count online attendance consistently and record online attendance separately in the parish register.
 Be aware that at this point General Convention is not specifying particular metrics for counting online attendance.

-The Diocese of Central New York received the following information from the General Convention Office:
+The Diocese of Central New York received the following information from the General Convention Office on December 14, 2020:

 One of the adaptations churches have made in this time is to offer some (or even all) of their worship in an online platform.
 Beginning January 1, 2021, please use the following guidelines on how to count online attendance at worship services.
 This will allow The Episcopal Church to collect consistent, detailed data beginning with the 2021 Parochial Report.
 (The 2020 Parochial Report does not require attendance counts for online worship services, but only the number of online services held).